 Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?

 From 1 February 2020, Captel phones were no longer connected to the National Relay Service — read why in the Statement to the House.
-Many rely on the captioning phone service to communicate with the outside world including their doctors, pharmacists, family, friends and care-givers.
+Many rely on captioning phones to communicate with the outside world including their doctors, pharmacists, family, friends and care-givers.
 Understand the need to migrate to alternatives.

 How CapTel captioning used to work

 The CapTel® captioning phone works in a similar way to a regular phone but adds live captioning, sometimes known as transcription, subtitles, or voice-to-text.

 To call a friend from your Captel phone, you first press a Captions button to enable captioning, then dial your friend’s number.
 The Captel phone connects you to your friend so that you can talk, just like using a traditional phone.
 The volume is amplified so that if you have residual hearing, you can hear your friend’s voice more loudly.

 The CapTel also connects you to the captioning service, automatically.
 The captioning service transcribes everything your friend says into text, using a human relay officer, sometimes called a relay agent.
 The officer would re-read what he thought he heard into a computer (adding a delay) and then, using his keyboard, the officer would attempt to correct anything that was mis-heard or mis-captioned (adding another delay).
 The text was sent to your phone via your Internet connection, and appears on a small screen built into your CapTel phone.
 This enables you to read what the other person is saying.

 The captioning service is run by the National Relay Service (NRS).
 NRS is an Australian-government initiative that offers a wide variety of services to help people who have hearing and/or speech impairments to make and receive calls.

 - Direct dial: You dial the phone number of the person you want to call, and vice-versa.
 There was no need for you or your callers to call the relay officer (as is the case with some other systems such as TTY).

 - Accuracy: Captions are delayed but are usually quite accurate, due to the use of a trained human relay officer, as long as the speech is not too fast.